 Get the stories and testimonials of adult students in writing!
 It is such a valuable promotional tool to ask students to share their own experience before and after accessing the program.
 Once written down, this information could shared be via your newsletter, on your website, in brochures and during community presentations.

-Partnerships with other organizations are also an effective tool for community outreach.
+Partnerships with other organizations are also another great way to increase community outreach.
 Effective partnerships can increase community visibility, increase referrals and increase access to resources.

 Partners can be involved in a variety of ways.
 They can provide money, in-kind services, the physical location, promotional assistance and resources, just to name a few.
 The degree of partnership that you are involved in will be different for every agency.
 Some organizational partnerships are large and complex, and setting up a partnership then becomes formal and requires written agreements.
 Other organizations with a less complex partnership will have more informal, handshake-type arrangements.
 In either a formal or informal partnership it is critical that the roles and responsibilities of all partners be agreed to in writing.
-Ontario’s community literacy agencies have a great deal of experience in partnership building with 90% of agencies engaging in partnerships with local community agencies (Source: CLO’s 2003 Program Survey).
+Ontario’s community literacy agencies have a great deal of experience in partnership building with the agencies historically engaging in partnerships with local community agencies.